wSzki/test_technique_pokedex/README.md

 With this project, I've taken the opportunity to learn about graphQL and the NextJS `app` router.

-I've tried to use styled-components the best way I could, but it appears that it does go along very well with NextJS SSR/SSG.
+I've tried to use styled-components the best way I could, but it appears that it does not work very well with `NextJS SSR/SSG` - perhaps I've missed something.

 The layout is an experiment around building a structure with a single `<Pixel/>` component, but in indsight I probably should have sticked to `flex`